cdasilvasantos/is218-group-project/files/userstories.md

 ---

+## Initiative: Exclusive Members Club

+### Epic 1: VIP Membership Program

+- As a user, I want the opportunity to be part of an exclusive Members Club that enhances my dining experience and contributes to the steakhouse's Michelin star pursuit.
+  - Tasks:
+    - Design and implement a VIP Membership Program with tiered benefits, including exclusive access to events, personalized services, and priority reservations.
+    - Develop a dedicated section on the website to showcase the benefits and encourage users to join the Members Club.

+### Epic 2: Personalized Dining Experiences

+- As a user and club member, I want the steakhouse to tailor my dining experiences based on my preferences and loyalty.
+  - Tasks:
+    - Implement a system that allows club members to customize their dining preferences, such as preferred seating, favorite dishes, and special occasions.
+    - Train staff to recognize and cater to club members, creating a personalized and memorable dining atmosphere.

+---

 *Note: These user stories at the initiative and epic level provide a starting point for the development of the steakhouse website, focusing on enhancing online presence and optimizing the reservation process.*